Winner of the Alcan Performing Arts Award: Theatre 2004

 San Banquito Teatro:

-A physical theatre company that has developed a creation process remarkably similar to our own.
-Even with language barriers we discovered that we were not only kin in our artistry but that our esthetic, ideals and ethics were also aligned.
+A physical theatre company that developed a creation process remarkably similar to our own.
+Even with language barriers we discovered that we were not only kin in our artistry but that our aesthetic, ideals and ethics were also aligned.

 Over a period of two weeks at the Festival, we had a brilliant exchange of ideas both practical and fantastical.
 The result was a firm resolve to enter into a co-production.
 A project that would explore the common ground between our two nations and celebrate our differences, similarities and diversity.

-Boca del Lupo teamed up with Mexico’s San Banquito Teatro to present an international, multi-dimensional, almost original adaptation of Nikolai Erdman’s The Suicide.
-Winner of the Alcan Performing Arts Award: Theatre 2004, The Suicide is a highly physical, viscerally engaging production based on a controversial and comical play by Soviet playwright Nikolai Erdman.
+Boca del Lupo teamed up with Mexico’s San Banquito Teatro to present an international, multi-dimensional, almost original adaptation of The Suicide, a highly physical, viscerally engaging production based on a controversial and comical play by Soviet playwright Nikolai Erdman.

 *Appearing courtesy of Canadian Actors’ Equity